 Why should I choose your tour over a Fairbanks tour? ▼

-• My tours are all private.
+- My tours are all private.
 A comparable private tour in Fairbanks costs MUCH more (by as much as multiple thousands) because Fairbanks tour operators are focused on booking a van full of tourists every night and you would have to pay for their empty seats.
 In fact, groups as small as two people may find my rates cheaper than some non-private tours in Fairbanks, and larger groups will find my rates significantly cheaper.
-You have control over where we go and how long we stay out, and you receive 100% of my attention when we're photographing.
+I consult directly with you regarding where we go to view and how long we stay out, and you receive 100% of my attention when we're photographing.

 What will I experience during a tour? ▼